Judy Garland: Contemporary media

-Public image and reputation

-Garland was nearly as famous for her personal struggles as she was for her entertainment career.
-She has been closely associated with her carefully cultivated girl-next-door image.
-Early in her career during the 1930s, Garland's public image had earned her the title "America's favorite kid sister" as well as the title "Little Miss Showbusiness."
+Garland faced numerous personal struggles throughout her life.
+She has been closely associated with her girl-next-door image.
+Early in her career during the 1930s, common names for Garland were "America's favorite kid sister" as well as the title "Little Miss Showbusiness."

 In a review for the Star Tribune, Graydon Royce wrote that Garland's public image remained that of "a Midwestern girl who couldn't believe where she was," despite having been a well-established celebrity for over 20 years.
 Royce believes that fans and audiences insisted on preserving their memory of Garland as Dorothy no matter how much she matured, calling her "a captive not of her own desire to stay young, but a captive of the public's desire to preserve her that way," accounting for why Garland was continually cast in roles significantly younger than her actual age.